Chapter 5 - Remitter registration requirements

 Remitters must keep information about their remittance business and business structure, including information about their management structure and any other entities in the corporate structure.

-The AUSTRAC Business Profile Form - explanatory guide contains a full list of information that must be obtained and kept.
+The AUSTRAC Business Profile Form - explanatory guide, available on the Enrolment and registration page, contains a full list of information that must be obtained and kept.

 National police certificates and national police history checks